 Roger R. Ream (ICPES 76), President

-Ream received his B.A. from Vanderbilt University.
-A native of Wisconsin, he is married and has three daughters.
+Roger received his B.A. from Vanderbilt University.
+He and his wife have three children.